-The information and instructions in the following sections will help you to perform an online upgrade from Open Enterprise Server (OES) 2015 to OES 2015 SP1 using ZENworks 2017.
-After you perform the steps detailed in the following sections, your OES 2015 servers will be upgraded based on the configured schedule.
+The information and instructions in the following sections help you to perform an unattended, Online patching of Open Enterprise Server (OES) 23.4 by using ZENworks.
+After you complete the instructions in the following sections, your OES 23.4 servers are patched according to the schedule you set.

-To ensure that your upgrade runs smoothly, we recommend that you read the following sections before performing the work outlined in them:
+To ensure that your patching process runs smoothly, we recommend that you read the following sections before performing the tasks.

-- "Preparing the Environment" on page 91 - "Replicating the Channels to Your ZENworks 2017 Server" on page 91 - "Preparing the Bundles for Upgrading" on page 92 - "Preparing the OES 2015 Servers for Upgrading" on page 92 - "Assigning the Bundles and Scheduling the Upgrades" on page 92
+- "Preparing the Environment" on page 97 - "Replicating the Channels to Your ZENworks Server" on page 97 - "Preparing the OES 23.4 Servers for Patching" on page 98 - "Creating, Assigning the YUM Repos, and Scheduling the Patching" on page 98